Comparing NeueHealth (NEUE) & Its Competitors

 |$2.78 billion

-NeueHealth’s rivals have higher revenue and earnings than NeueHealth.
-NeueHealth is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+NeueHealth’s peers have higher revenue and earnings than NeueHealth.
+NeueHealth is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

+This table compares NeueHealth and its peers’ net margins, return on equity and return on assets.

 |Sell Ratings